Article · May 8, 2026

 - Now you can submit the extension for review.

 That is 3 to 8 weeks before you can submit the first extension.
-If your goal is “ship the extension next Friday,” plan for it or back up the project to make the math work.
+Plan for it or back up the whole project to make the math work.

 The Chrome Web Store fee